ton-blockchain/docs/docs/howto/storage.md

 ps.
 By the way, because ton storage is similar in architecture to torrent.
 So you cannot close your `storage-cli` when you are the only torrent.

 ## Download files via seeds
-In the above steps you learned how to create seeds.
+In the above steps, you learned how to create seeds.
 Now you have received a seed.
 Please put the seed in the `~/storage-cli` path.

 Enter the `storage-cli` interactive terminal.